 When Susan, my twin sister and co-blogger here at 5 Minutes for Mom, first visited her soon-to-be inlaws in Italy, she noticed a strange, small pot sitting on the stove.

-Little did Susan know at the time, the curious kitchen appliance was called a moka pot and it had an incredible origin story.
+Little did Susan know at the time, the curious kitchen appliance is called a moka pot and it has an incredible origin story.

 In 1933, Italian inventors Luigi di Ponti and Alfonso Bialetti registered a patent for a pressure-driven aluminum stovetop espresso maker, called the Moka Express, that would ultimately change the way much of the world brewed coffee.